alacrityio/alacrity-support-documentation/developer documentation/manuals/core/alacli/alacli.md

 Options:
   -h,--help                   Print this help message and exit -u,--url TEXT=http://127.0.0.1:8888/
-                              the http/https URL where nodala is running --wallet-url TEXT=unix:///Users/username/alaio-wallet/kalad.sock
+                              the http/https URL where alanode is running --wallet-url TEXT=unix:///Users/username/alaio-wallet/kalad.sock
                               the http/https URL where kalad is running -r,--header                 pass specific HTTP header; repeat this option to pass multiple headers